 Course numbers 197 and 397 indicate lower-level and upper-level elective credit, respectively.
-If, upon evaluation, a course is determined to have no direct University of Alabama equivalent but does fall under a subject area taught at The University of Alabama, the course will be awarded 197 or 397 credit in conjunction with the appropriate subject area prefix.
+If, upon evaluation, a course is determined to have no direct University of Alabama equivalent but does fall within a discipline taught at The University of Alabama, the course will be awarded 197 or 397 credit in conjunction with the appropriate discipline prefix.
 The discipline prefix with the 197 or 397 course number indicates that the course is suitable for elective credit in that discipline.

-If, upon evaluation, a course is determined to have no direct University of Alabama equivalent and does not fall under a subject area taught at The University of Alabama, the course will be awarded 197 or 397 credit in conjunction with a general elective credit (GEC) prefix.
+If, upon evaluation, a course is determined to have no direct University of Alabama equivalent and does not fall within a discipline taught at The University of Alabama, the course will be awarded 197 or 397 credit in conjunction with a general elective credit (GEC) prefix.

 Some colleges or degree programs may not allow 197 or 397 elective credit to complete degree requirements.
 Students should contact their college of enrollment for details.